MTG/musav-dataset/README.md

 ## Structure

-Read the [publication](#citing-the-dataset) for more details about the dataset creation and annotation process.
+Read the [ISMIR 2022 publication](#citing-the-dataset) for more details about the dataset creation and annotation process.

 ### Data in [`data`](https://github.com/MTG/musav-dataset/tree/dev/data)

+We provide metadata for the entire annotation pool (a preselection of music tracks for annotation) we used to create the dataset,  organized into triplets of tracks and split into chunks.

+We have gathered human arousal/valence pairwise relative annotations for chunks 001-006, with three participating human annotators for each chunk.
+The dataset includes audio previews and Spotify API metadata for the annotated chunks.
+Please, contact us if you want to expand the dataset by annotating more chunks.

+The data is organized as following:

 - `audio.songids` - Spotify IDs for all 17,574 track previews in the annotation pool (initial list of candidate tracks for annotation)
 - `genres.jsonl` - corresponding genre annotations